eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 The responsibilities of the Wallet Provider regarding issuance of a WUA are similar to those of a PID Provider or Attestation Provider regarding the issuance of a PID or attestation.
 This means that after the initial issuance of a WUA during activation, the Wallet Provider will manage the WUA and will issue new WUAs to the Wallet Unit as needed, during the lifetime of the Wallet Unit.
 In particular, the Wallet Provider must ensure that the risk of malicious Relying Parties using the WUA to track the User is minimised.
 For example, the Wallet Provider may set up the Wallet Unit in such a way that each Wallet Unit Attestation is presented to at most one PID Provider, Attestation Provider or Relying Party.

-**3. Wallet Provider requests User to set up a User authentication mechanism.**
+**3. Wallet Provider requests User to set up at least one User authentication mechanism.**

-User authentication is necessary when (or before) the Wallet Unit asks the User for approval to present some attributes to a Relying Party, see [Section 6.6.3.5](#6635-wallet-unit-obtains-user-approval-for-presenting-selected-attributes).
-User authentication can be done by the Wallet Instance (i.e., the application) or by a WSCD.
-The latter is required before the WSCD performs any operations with cryptographic keys belonging to the Wallet Unit or to a PID or to an attestation.
+User authentication will take place at several moments when a User uses their Wallet Unit:<ol><li>When the User opens the Wallet Instance.
+This is necessary to prevent anyone except the User from accessing the Wallet Unit and inspecting the User's attestations and attribute values.
+This data is personal and might be sensitive.</li><li>When (or before) the Wallet Unit asks the User for approval to present some attributes to a Relying Party, see [Section 6.6.3.5](#6635-wallet-unit-obtains-user-approval-for-presenting-selected-attributes).</li></ol>

+User authentication for point 1 above can be done either by the Wallet Instance or by a WSCD.
+In the latter case, it is the same mechanism employed for point 2, see below.
+In the former case, the mechanism is Wallet Unit-specific, meaning it is independent from any general User authentication mechanism used by the User device, such as a lock screen.

+User authentication for point 2 effectively means that the User gives the WSCA permission to use the cryptographic keys belonging to the Wallet Unit and to the PID or attestation for performing the cryptographic operations necessary for releasing that PID or attestation.
+For that reason, it is always the WSCD that performs User authentication in this case.

+Depending on the choice made by the Wallet Provider to combinet the two User authentication mechanisms or not, the Wallet Provider will ask the User to set up one or two authentication mechanisms.

 **4. Wallet Provider sets up a User account for User** The User needs a User account at the Wallet Provider to ensure that they can request the revocation of their Wallet Unit in case of theft or loss.
 The Wallet Provider associates the Wallet Unit with the User account.
 The Wallet Provider registers one or more backend-based User authentication methods that the Wallet Provider will use to authenticate the User.
 Note that: